GiuseppeLaurenza/dAPTaset/README.md

 This code is associated with the following publication:\
-Giuseppe Laurenza and Riccardo Lazzeretti, **dAPTaset - a Comprehensive Mapping of APT-related Data**. *Security for Financial Critical Infrastructures and Services (FINSEC)*,2019.
+Laurenza, Giuseppe, and Riccardo Lazzeretti. **"dAPTaset: A Comprehensive Mapping of APT-Related Data."** Computer Security.
+Springer, Cham, 2019.
+217-225..